karakonjul/rjsform/README.md

 </div>
 ```

-RJSForm doesn't use any of the standard form attributes in order to avoid contaminating existing <form> elements.
+RJSForm doesn't use any of the standard form attributes in order to avoid contaminating existing \<form\> elements.
 This means that radiogroups need to be implemented using pure JS, which is automatically done by the widget.
+Same goes for labels.

 ## Branches
 - dev: development branch, unstable.